 Frequently turn the ring (take it off the triblet and replace it the other way up) to ensure that the metal stretches evenly.

-A piece of metal will need to be inserted in the shank (the band around the back of a ring).
+If the ring needs increasing by more than a couple of sizes and depending on the style, a piece of metal will need to be inserted in the shank (the band around the back of a ring).

-Take a suitably sized piece of metal, trying to match the cross-section as closely as possible (e.g. D-shape wire, rectangular wire, round wire or sheet metal).
+Take a suitably sized piece of metal, trying to match the cross-section as closely as possible (e.g. d-shape wire, rectangular wire, round wire or sheet metal).
 It is likely that you will only need a small piece so it is always worth a search in your scrap pot first.

 Once you have obtained a suitable piece, this will need to be inserted and soldered in place.
 As the band will inevitably lose its shape during the solder work it, you will need a rawhide mallet and a triblet to knock it back into shape again before re-polishing it.